timrprobocom/drawline-macos/README.md

 If I do the drawing as 60 calls with 100 in each call, I can draw all 6,000 lines on the Mac in 100M cycles.
 If I do them as 30 calls with 200 in each, it takes 30 times as long.
 And, a noted above, one call of 600 lines takes 50 times as long.
-The time is exponential.
+The time is quadratic.

+If I do 6,000 individual calls to DrawLine, the behavior is reasonable, although it takes 400ms in total.